awsrmmustansarjavaid/aws-research-study/AWS-Labs-AWS-Labs-Guide/Building Wordpress Website With AWS Services/Building Wordpress Website With EC2 & RDS.md

+# 🔭 Section 4 — Configure SFTP On AWS

-# 🟦 Section 6 —  Configure SFTP on AWS EC2  WordPress
+# 🟦 Section 1 — Configure SFTP on AWS EC2

 We will create a chrooted SFTP user sftpuser whose jail is /home/sftpuser.
 To allow WordPress uploads, bind-mount ONLY the wp-content/uploads directory into the chroot.
 This is safer than mounting full webroot.